lshpaner/eda_toolkit/source/eda_plots.rst

     :param features: A list of feature indices or tuples of feature indices for which to generate partial dependence plots.
     :type features: list of int or tuple of int

     :param title: The title for the entire plot.
-Default is ``"PDP of house value on CA non-location features"``.
+Default is ``"Partial dependence plot"``.
     :type title: str, optional

-    :param grid_resolution: The number of grid points to use for plotting the partial dependence.
+    :param grid_resolution: The resolution of the grid used to compute the partial dependence.
 Higher values provide smoother curves but may increase computation time.
 Default is ``50``.
     :type grid_resolution: int, optional

     :param plot_type: The type of plot to generate.
 Choose ``"grid"`` for a grid layout, ``"individual"`` for separate plots, or ``"both"`` to generate both layouts.
 Default is ``"grid"``.